pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 information.

 With that parameter, it can reconstruct topology segments as follows:
-For each node, find the labels with that prefix and combine them into a Topology instance.
-Remove duplicates.
+- For each node, find the labels with that prefix and combine them into a `csi.Topology` instance.
+- Remove duplicates.

-Then for each storage class that uses the driver and for each of the topology segments it calls GetCapacity, with parameters from the storage class and the topology segment as `GetCapacityRequest.accessible_topology`.
+Then for each storage class that uses the driver and for each of the topology segments it calls `GetCapacity`, with parameters from the storage class and the topology segment as `GetCapacityRequest.accessible_topology`.

-Optionally, enabled by another command line parameter, it also does the same without parameters and stores those results in CSICapacity with the empty storage class name.
+Optionally, enabled by another command line parameter, it also does the same without parameters and stores those results in a `CSIStorage` with `StorageClassName` = `<ephemeral>`.
 In other words, capacity information for ephemeral inline volumes is gathered through the CSI controller service and is assumed to be specific to the same topology segments as normal volumes.

-`CSIStorageInfo` then must be updated:
+`CSIDriver.Status` then must be updated:
 - when nodes change
 - when volumes were created or deleted
 - periodically, to detect changes in the underlying backing store; a